 rediscovered Maria and the marketing manager who saw good business in making the invisible visible share their story.

-Anders Johnson, business writer
+Anders Johnson, business writer and receipient of this year’s Business History Award

 How is the history of Swedish business depicted in books, movies and media?
 What types of companies, industries, and phenonema are normally highlighted – and which ones are forgotten?
 Anders Johnson has written over 130 books about Swedish business history and should know.
+Award lecture from this year’s Business History Award recipient.

 Conference closing.
 Mingle dinner served in the foyer.